-All full-time GGI students enrolled in Master Plans I or II will be enrolled in a minimum course load of 12 units each academic quarter.
-For the duration of the studies, Masters Plan I student will enroll in graduate level coursework consisting of core classes (12 units), selectives (6 - 10 units), seminars (2-3 units/year), 4 - 8 units of upper division or graduate level electives, as well as 299 research units for a minimum of 30 units.
+All full-time GGI students enrolled in M.S.
+Plans I or II will be enrolled in a minimum course load of 12 units each academic quarter.
+Per Regulations of the Academic Senate, students are not required to take more than 12 units of graduate courses, or 16 units of graduate and undergraduate courses combined (with no more than 12 units of graduate courses).
+For the duration of the studies, M.S.
+Plan I student will enroll in graduate level coursework consisting of core classes (12 units), selectives (6 - 10 units), seminars (2-3 units/year), 4 - 8 units of upper division or graduate level electives, as well as 299 research units for a minimum of 30 units.

-Masters Plan II students will similarly enroll in graduate level coursework consisting of core classes (8 units), selectives (minimum 6 - 10 units), seminars (2- 3 units/ year) as well as 4 - 8 units of upper division or graduate level electives and 299 research units for a minimum of 36 units.
+M.S.
+Plan II students will similarly enroll in graduate level coursework consisting of core classes (8 units), selectives (minimum 6-10 units), seminars (2- 3 units/ year) as well as 4-8 units of upper division or graduate level electives and 299 research units for a minimum of 36 units.
 The core classes, selectives, and seminars listed here are all graduate level classes in the major field of Immunology that can be used toward the 18 unit requirements.

-Appendix 1 provides an example of a Study Plan for the Masters Plan I or II.
+Appendix 1 provides an example of a Study Plan for the M.S.
+Plan I or II.